-Born in the UK and educated at state schools in the UK and Ghana, Sam Gyimah was elected MP for East Surrey in 2010.
-He was appointed a Government Whip in October 2013, having previously served as Parliamentary Private Secretary to the Prime Minister and in the political unit at 10 Downing Street.
+Sam serves as Parliamentary Under Secretary of State for Childcare and Education.
+He previously served as a Government Whip, Parliamentary Private Secretary to the Prime Minister, and in the political unit at 10 Downing Street.
 He was also a member of the International Development Select Committee from 2011 to 2012.

 Since entering Parliament, Sam has campaigned on issues covering education, small business, and protecting the greenbelt.
 In 2011 Sam co-authored a paper on improving access to finance and calling for greater support for alternative lenders, which the Government adopted.
 Locally he has also led successful campaigns to create apprenticeships for young people.
 Sam is married with one son.